2002 NCAA Division I men's basketball championship game

 The 2002 NCAA Division I men's basketball championship game was the finals of the 2002 NCAA Division I men's basketball tournament and it determined the national champion for the 2001-02 NCAA Division I men's basketball season The game was played on April 1, 2002, at the Georgia Dome in Atlanta, Georgia and featured the 2002 East Regional Champion, #1-seeded Maryland versus the South Regional Champion, #5-seeded Indiana.

+The Terrapins defeated the Hoosiers to win their first (and to date, only) national championship in school history.
+The victory by the Terrapins was also Indiana’s first defeat in the national championship game, ending a five-game streak that dated back to their first national championship in 1940.